Thank you for your interest in Community Volunteer Awards! Nominations for 2020 are closed.

 Outstanding Leadership Award: This award is presented to one individual who has shown outstanding volunteer leadership in the community.
 The recipient will receive $500 for the organization for which they volunteer(ed).

-Distinguished Service Award: This award is presented to two individuals (or groups with nonprofit status) who have shown outstanding leadership in the community.
+Distinguished Service Award: This award is presented to two individuals (or groups) who have shown outstanding leadership in the community.
 The recipients will each receive $500 for the organization for which they volunteer(ed).

 Nonprofit Champion Award: This award is presented to one nonprofit organization for demonstrating leadership and innovation in transforming our community.
 The recipient will receive $1,000 for their organization.
 This award is sponsored by Dane County Administrators of Volunteer Services.